SPENDING TO SAVE

 Cutting expenses is always appealing, but a small upfront investment can reap ongoing savings.
-These 10 products and services pay for themselves -- and then some -- in relatively short order.
+These 11 products and services pay for themselves — and then some — in relatively short order.

 Install a programmable thermostat and save up to 10 percent per year on your utility bill.
 The Department of Energy recommends setting the thermostat to dial down the temperature 7 to 10 degrees for at least eight hours a day while you're out or sleeping.
-With a cheap programmable thermostat that costs less than $40, you can reap the payback within months.
+With a cheap programmable thermostat that costs about $40, you can reap the payback within months.

 Even when you're home, there's no reason to heat the entire house.
 Each degree you lower the thermostat can shave 1 percent off your heating bill if the temperature remains at that level for more than eight hours, according to the Energy Department.
 Stave off the chill in the room where everyone congregates by using a space heater that costs less than $35.